 The examiner may issue an office action if the interview is not conducted or if amendments, changes, or corrections are needed.
 The USPTO says that the application will unlikely be placed in a condition for allowance if an examiner interview is needed but not conducted.
 We will of course conduct an examiner interview if it is necessary for allowance.
 After the application is in condition for allowance, we will be asked to pay the issue fee within one month of the mailing date of the notification.

 The USPTO offers six tips for patent applications submitted under the accelerated examination program (these same tips are also available on the USPTO website).
-Carson Patents focuses on compliance with all of these tips when we search, write, file, and prosecute utility and design patent applications.
+We focus on compliance with all of these tips when we search, write, file, and prosecute utility and design patent applications.
 Hiring a USPTO registered patent attorney or patent agent is highly recommended when filing a utility or design patent application under the accelerated examination program.
 The six UPSTO accelerated examination tips:

 - Search the claimed invention and features that may be claimed.
 The search should be commensurate in scope with the claims.